 In addition to the establishment of the five regional Collaboratives, there will be a state level Collaborative that will provide an opportunity for the regional Collaboratives to share experiences, lessons learned, and advocate for policy level solutions.
 Each regional Collaborative will be represented on the state level group.

-Regional Medical Home Initiatives will be supported in their Collaborative efforts by staff and consultants at the Special Kids Support Center and Child Development Infoline.
+Regional Medical Home Initiatives will be supported in their Collaborative efforts by staff and consultants at the Special Kids Support Center and 211 Child Development.

 For more information on the Regional Collaboratives: